palewire/django-bakery/docs/_build/html/_sources/buildablemodels.txt

 Models that build themselves
 ----------------------------

-If your site pub­lishes a large data­base, the build-and-pub­lish routine can take a long time to run.
+If your site pub­lishes numerous pages built from a large data­base, the build-and-pub­lish routine can take a long time to run.
 Some­times that’s ac­cept­able, but if you’re peri­od­ic­ally mak­ing small up­dates to the site it can be frus­trat­ing to wait for the en­tire data­base to re­build every time there’s a minor edit.